ESRC New Investigator grants

 The ESRC expects to see only a limited number of proposals from a single research organisation, and these must be of the very best quality.
 Therefore all applications will be put through an internal review process at both School and College level and only a limited amount of applications will be allowed to be submitted to the ESRC.

 SPS has three deadlines annually.
-In 2021 these are:
+In 2021/22 the next three deadlines are:

 - 19th April 2022